Mukunda Das: Early life

 Yajneshwar too was gifted with a melodious voice.
 He, from his very childhood, began to compose and sing songs on his own.
 He attended the Barisal Zilla School, but he did not like studies and was irregular at school.
 He spent most of his time in fishing, capturing bird's nests and playing with neighbourhood boys.
 In 1893, he was admitted to the Brojomohun School.
 He attended the Brojomohun School for six years, but dropped out after the eighth standard.
 Ashwini Kumar Dutta, upset at the failure of a pupil of his own institution, decided to speak to Yajneshwar himself.
-Datta had heard his melodious before and had realized the potential and talent in him.
+Datta had heard his melodious voice before and had realized the potential and talent in him.
 His called Yajneshwar to his house and initiated him into the patriotic movement.

 Career

 In 1897, after dropping out from school, Yajneshwar joined the group of Bireshwar Dutta, the kirtan singer of Barisal at that time.
 After the death of Bireshwar Dutta, he formed a kirtan group of his own.
 In 1900, he took initiation in Vaishavism from a monk Rasananda Thakur, sometimes also known as Haribolananda.
 His guru gave him the name Mukunda Das.